EddyVerbruggen/nativescript-plugin-firebase/docs/PERFORMANCE_MONITORING.md

 const firebaseTrace: FirebaseTrace = firebasePerformance.startTrace("myTrace");
 ```

 Now you can call several functions on the remembered trace object, read on below.
-And don't forget to use `trace.stop`.
+And don't forget to use `trace.stop` afterwards.

 ### `trace.setValue`